Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Introduction

 At the onset of the experimentation, MAB algorithms face what is known as the \emph{cold-start problem} when there is a large product set: many versions of a product are brand new to the customers.
 It is not yet clear to the algorithms how to draw any useful inferences before gathering some information.
-Therefore, many of MAB algorithms involve an initial data collection phase, known as the \emph{burn-in period} \citep{burning}.\footnote{This term is well-known in MCMC literature as data-collection period \citep{brooks2011handbook} and hence practitioners also use it for data-collection period in bandit experiments.} During this period, MAB algorithms operate as nearly equivalent to randomized experiments, incurring costs that scale with the number of products.
-Under such circumstances, the cumulative cost, or regret, of current practices is huge due to a costly and lengthy burn-in period.
+Therefore, many MAB algorithms involve an initial data collection phase, known as the \emph{burn-in period} \citep{burning}\footnote{This term is well-known in MCMC literature as data-collection period \citep{brooks2011handbook} and hence practitioners also use it for data-collection period in MAB experiments.}.
+During this period, MAB algorithms operate as nearly equivalent to randomized experiments, incurring costs that scale with the number of products.
+Under such circumstances, the cumulative cost, or regret, of current practices is huge due to a costly and lengthy burn-in period\footnote{It should be noted that, while standard MAB algorithms are recognized for \emph{addressing} cold-start problems in certain studies \citep{ye2023cold} through effective exploration and exploitation, this capability is contingent on a relatively short \emph{burn-in period} compared to the total experimentation horizon.
+As we have discussed, given a substantial number of arms and a constrained time horizon, standard MAB algorithms cannot manage the cold-start problem effectively.}.

 Our goal is to come up with a framework that can be cost-effective, which is achieved by first identifying a two-sided structure of the products.
-In many of the applications, because the products have two major components, the bandit arms can be viewed as versions of a \emph{two-sided product}.
+In many applications, because the products have two major components, the bandit arms can be viewed as versions of a \emph{two-sided product}.
 To be more specific, let us provide two examples that will reappear in the later empirical studies.